Are you a data nerd? Do you love to distill specific information from larger trends? Sounds like economics might be the right field for you.

 John Hopkins University is an institution that prides itself on its online programs.
 It is, therefore, no surprise that this school now confers an online economics degree, the Master of Science in Applied Economics.
 This university is regionally accredited by the MSCHE.

 The M.S. in Applied Economics comes with its own variety of concentrations, most of which can be found online.
 These include Spatial Economics, Environmental Economics and Financial Economics and the Macroeconomy, among others.
-These are specialized tracks that will enhance any graduate student’s resume and give them expertise in fields that are growing in demand.
+This degree is comprised of 30 credit hours, or ten courses, and can be completed in as little as 16 months.
+There are no capstone projects or internships required.
+Sample courses include:

 Like with other online colleges, John Hopkins believes that this economics degree is perfect for online students because of its flexibility.
 There are three start dates and students can enroll as full-time or part-time candidates, allowing them the ability to choose when and how they study.
 Additionally, students who live near the school’s campus in Washington, D.C., can opt to take some evening courses.